zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

  Domain Gateway is not correctly onboarded to Discovery Service in Central API ML.

  **Action**
  Review Gateway static definition.
-Check the Central Discovery Service dashboard if the domain Gateway is displayed.
+Check the  Discovery Service dashboard in Central API ML if the domain Gateway is displayed.